whikloj/Alpaca/README.md

 ## Introduction

-Event driven middleware based on Apache Camel that synchronizes a Fedora 4 JCR with a Drupal CMS.
+Event driven middleware based on Apache Camel that synchronizes a Fedora 4 Repository with a Drupal CMS.

 ## Requirements